 6. Documentation: Prepares psychosocial assessments, histories, and treatment recommendations for patients' hospital charts and department records; maintains written record of all social work involvement with patient; prepares accurate and timely statistics on assigned cases.

 7. Miscellaneous: Attends conferences and seminars to maintain up-to-date knowledge of social work practices and principles.

-A Masters in Social Work (MSW) is required.
-Certificate of Clinical Social Work Associate (CSWA) or Licensed Clinical Social Worker (LCSW) preferred.
+A Master's in Social Work (MSW) is required.
+A certificate of Clinical Social Work Associate (CSWA) or Licensed Clinical Social Worker (LCSW) is preferred.
 Healthcare experience preferred.

-Ability to plan and organize technical work and to adapt to a changing work environment is critical.
+The ability to plan and organize technical work and to adapt to a changing work environment is critical.
 Must be able to assess and develop work tasks and systems in order to optimize clinic performance.
-Strong relationship building skills with patients, health plans, providers, staff, management.
+Strong relationship-building skills with patients, health plans, providers, staff, and management.
 Exceptional customer service skills - both in person and on the phone.
-Exceptional interpersonal skills - able to resolve conflicts and to problem solve between parties.
+Exceptional interpersonal skills, the ability to resolve conflicts and problem-solve between parties.
 Patient advocacy skills - evaluate patient concerns for timely resolution.
 Sensitivity to patient needs.
 Demonstrated evidence of strong written and verbal communication skills.
 Ability to manage competing priorities.
 Ability to meet deadlines and urgent patient and system needs.
 Demonstrated innovation, initiative, and creative problem-solving skills are imperative.
 Ability to work independently; willingness to serve as a positive and professional role model.
-Must have demonstrated record of reliable attendance, punctuality and proven successful performance in past and present.
+Must have demonstrated a record of reliable attendance, punctuality, and proven successful performance in the past and present.